 Why doesn't the RLXMARTD include a fire starter?

-The RLXMARTD keeps costs at $1.25/bracelet by simplifying the buckle to compass and whistle only.
+The RLXMARTD keeps costs at the lowest per-unit price in the category by simplifying the buckle to compass and whistle only.
 Adding a ferro rod and scraper to each of 8 bracelets would significantly increase the price.
-If you need fire-starting tools, the Smithok 4-pack ($2.25/each) or HR8 3-pack ($3.33/each) include them.
+If you need fire-starting tools, the Smithok 4-pack or HR8 3-pack include them at a slightly higher per-unit cost.

 Is the RLXMARTD paracord really weaker than 550lb cord?